earthly/website/blog/_posts/2023-08-11-deploying-iac-aws-cloud-formation.md

      With AWS CloudFormation, you use a declarative approach to configuring and provisioning just about any resource out of Amazon Web Services' (AWS) massive 200+ service catalog.
 last_modified_at: 2023-08-12
 ---
 **This article provides a detailed guide on using AWS CloudFormation.
-Earthly significantly improves CI/CD pipelines for CloudFormation users.
+Earthly significantly improves CI/CD pipelines.
 [Learn more about Earthly](/).**

 [AWS CloudFormation](https://aws.amazon.com/cloudformation/) is a foundational service that enables users to create and manage their cloud infrastructure in a programmable and repeatable way.
 With AWS CloudFormation, you use a declarative approach to configuring and provisioning just about any resource out of Amazon Web Services' (AWS) massive 200+ service catalog.
 Simply define your desired infrastructure state in a JSON or YAML template, and CloudFormation will help you orchestrate all aspects of provisioning and deploying those resources.